radius-project/blog/radblog/content/posts/2025/radius-resource-types/index.md

 <img src="images/openai.png" alt="openai" style="zoom:50%;" />

 In this example, the `openAIModels` resource type is used by developers in their application definitions on the left.
-On the right, the platform engineer has create two Radius Environments.
+On the right, the platform engineer has created two Radius Environments.
 Notice that the same Terraform configuration for deploying the OpenAI model is used for both the test and production environments.
 While the same configuration file is used, it uses the parameters passed by Radius to determine the proper deployment configuration.
-The Terraform configuration has several variables set by Radius automatically but platform engineers can add additional parameters such as `production=TRUE` in this example.
+The Terraform configuration has several variables set by Radius automatically, but platform engineers can add additional parameters such as `production=TRUE` in this example.

 ### Composite Recipes

 Radius Resource Types also introduces a powerful new concept of composite Recipes.
 In the previous OpenAI example, the recipe deployed a single resource.
 But recipes are much more powerful than that.
-With composite Recipes, platform engineers can model an abstract resource types then define a Recipe that is composed of multiple resources.
+With composite Recipes, platform engineers can model abstract resource types then define a Recipe that is composed of multiple resources.

 ![composite](images/composite.png)